sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 24 of creating useless commits every other day ✔️~~
 Day 25 of creating useless commits every other day 💀
 ~~Day 26 of creating useless commits every other day ✔️~~
+~~Day 27 of creating useless commits every other day ✔️~~
-Day 27 of creating useless commits every other day ✔️
+Day 28 of creating useless commits every other day ✔️